 Important system events and alarms can be sent as an email.
-The detailed configuration and related information are available in Chapter 5, Configuration, <a href="Additional-substantial-substant
+The detailed configuration and related information are available in Chapter 5, Configuration, and Section 5.9.5.

 3.9 Handwriting Messages on Historical Trend Screens

 Handwriting Messages on Historical trend screen is a useful feature for the user to highlight important events.
 The User can write handwritten messages using a stylus on Historical Trend screens.
 This is shown in the below picture.